JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="save"></a>Save (CGpImage)

-Saves this image to a file.
+Saves the image to a file.

 ```
 FUNCTION Save (BYVAL pwszFileName AS WSTRING PTR, BYVAL clsidEncoder AS GUID PTR, _